Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/ActionBindings.md

 If there are multiple Bindings on the same Action that all reference the same Control(s), the Control will effectively feed into the Action multiple times.
 This is to allow, for example, a single Control to produce different input on the same Action by virtue of being bound in a different fashion (composites, processors, interactions, etc).
 However, regardless of how many times a Control is bound on any given action, it will only be mentioned once in the Action's [array of `controls`](../api/UnityEngine.InputSystem.InputAction.html#UnityEngine_InputSystem_InputAction_controls).

 To query the Controls that an Action resolves to, you can use [`InputAction.controls`](../api/UnityEngine.InputSystem.InputAction.html#UnityEngine_InputSystem_InputAction_controls).
 You can also run this query if the Action is disabled.

+To be notified when binding resolution happens, you can listen to [`InputSystem.onActionChange`](../api/UnityEngine.InputSystem.InputSystem.html#UnityEngine_InputSystem_InputSystem_onActionChange) which triggers [`InputActionChange.BoundControlsAboutToChange`](../api/UnityEngine.InputSystem.InputActionChange.html#UnityEngine_InputSystem_InputActionChange_BoundControlsAboutToChange) before modifying Control lists and triggers [`InputActionChange.BoundControlsChanged`](../api/UnityEngine.InputSystem.InputActionChange.html#UnityEngine_InputSystem_InputActionChange_BoundControlsChanged) after having updated them.

+#### Binding resolution while Actions are enabled

+In certain situations, the [Controls](../api/UnityEngine.InputSystem.InputAction.html#UnityEngine_InputSystem_InputAction_controls) bound to an Action have to be updated more than once.
+For example, if a new [Device](Devices.md) becomes usable with an Action, the Action may now pick up input from additional controls.
+Also, if Bindings are added, removed, or modified, Control lists will need to be updated.

+This updating of Controls usually happens transparently in the background.
+However, when an Action is [enabled](../api/UnityEngine.InputSystem.InputAction.html#UnityEngine_InputSystem_InputAction_enabled) and especially when it is [in progress](../api/UnityEngine.InputSystem.InputAction.html#UnityEngine_InputSystem_InputAction_IsInProgress_), there may be a noticeable effect on the Action.

+Adding or removing a device &ndash; either [globally](../api/UnityEngine.InputSystem.InputSystem.html#UnityEngine_InputSystem_InputSystem_devices) or to/from the [device list](../api/UnityEngine.InputSystem.InputActionAsset.html#UnityEngine_InputSystem_InputActionAsset_devices) of an Action &ndash; will remain transparent __except__ if an Action is in progress and it is the device of its [active Control](../api/UnityEngine.InputSystem.InputAction.html#UnityEngine_InputSystem_InputAction_activeControl) that is being removed.
+In this case, the Action will automatically be [cancelled](../api/UnityEngine.InputSystem.InputAction.html#UnityEngine_InputSystem_InputAction_canceled).

+Modifying the [binding mask](../api/UnityEngine.InputSystem.InputActionAsset.html#UnityEngine_InputSystem_InputActionAsset_bindingMask) or modifying any of the Bindings (such as through [rebinding](#interactive-rebinding) or by adding or removing bindings) will, however, lead to all enabled Actions being temporarily disabled and then re-enabled and resumed.

 #### Choosing which Devices to use